elusivecodes/fQuery/README.md

 - `script` is a string containing the URL for the script to load.

-This method returns a *Promise* that resolves when the request is completed, or rejects on failure.
+This method returns a *AjaxRequest* that resolves when the request is completed, or rejects on failure.

 ```javascript
 dom.loadScript(script);